“The office is at Bolton Market, Sarafa Bazaar Karachi”, said the woman on the other side of the phone call.

-We had just two simple answers (and this is how we see it – you may have a different opinion.. )”Why not! why not make a difference in a child’s life who has no parents to look after him/her”.
-As for the Mahram issue, Islam solves it itself – the adopted child needs to be nursed by the adopting mother.
-Today there are many ways of inducing lactation either with the help of medications or naturally.
+We had just two simple answers (and this is how we see it – you may have a different opinion. )”Why not! why not make a difference in a child’s life who has no parents to look after him/her”.
+As for the Mahram issue, Islam solves it – the adopted child needs to be nursed by the adopting mother.
+Today there are many ways of inducing lactation, either with the help of medications or naturally.

-I hope one day I can make a difference in the life of a ‘Daughter of Karachi’ and bring her home.
+I hope I can make a difference in the life of a ‘Daughter of Karachi’ and bring her home one day.

-(To find out more about the Edhi Foundation and their endless list of services visit their website. http://www.edhi.org/index.php/about-us/founder-profile
+(To find out more about the Edhi Foundation and its endless list of services, visit their website. http://www.edhi.org/index.php/about-us/founder-profile